|> Anisa Anwar||> Sanjukta Banerjee|

-Nausheen Quayyum is currently a PhD candidate in the department of Political Science (York University).
-She holds an MA in Development Studies (York University) and an Honours BA in Political Science (University of Toronto).
-Her MA research explored the processes of collective identity formation as it pertains to communities in the Chittagong Hill Tracts in Bangladesh.
-Her doctoral dissertation will build on this work.
-Her general research interests include indigenous and feminist movements in South Asia; feminist and postcolonial theory and praxis; community and international development; theories and epistemologies of development.
+Nausheen Quayyum is a PhD candidate in the Department of Political Science at York University.
+She holds an MA in Development Studies from York University and an Honours BA in Political Science from the University of Toronto.
+Her Master's research focused on the indigenous movement in the Chittagong Hill Tracts.
+Her current doctoral research investigates labour organizing in garment factories in Bangladesh.
+Broadly, her research interests include indigenous, labour and feminist movements in the Global South, political economy of South Asia, and community and international development.

 Omme-Salma Rahemtullah is PhD Candidate in the graduate program in Sociology at York University.
 She is currently completing her first comprehensive exam in the area of Postcolonial Theories of Nationalism and will focus her second comprehensive exam on Methods in Cultural Studies.
 Her research focuses on cultural productions of the South Asian diaspora as it relates to identity, belonging and race.
 Her regional focus is on East Africa, with a specific focus on Tanzania.
 She has also published on the South Asian diaspora in Canada.
 Her dissertation project will focus on the narratives of South Asian women in Tanzania and how their subjectivties are informed by discourses of modernity and migration.